cainhill/render-engine/README.md

 5. Check the `/data/dest-videos/` path to find your automatically compiled videos

-## 📦 Detailed Installation Steps
+## 📦 Installation Steps

 This script is designed to run exclusively within a Docker container environment pre-configured with Python and FFmpeg.
-The [eswardudi/python-ffmpeg](https://hub.docker.com/r/eswardudi/python-ffmpeg) image is recommended.

 1. Create directories on the host machine